MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P5-Finish-GOL/content.md

 Add the GridReader
 ===================

 You should recall that when we created *Grid.csd* in Cocos Studio, we assigned it the custom class *Grid*.
 Cocos2d-x requires that every custom class have an associated *Reader* class which is used to link up the Cocos Studio object with its associated code.
+> [action]
 Create a new C++ file and call it *GridReader*.
+>
 In *GridReader.h*, (between the header guards) paste the following
+>
 	#include "cocos2d.h"
 	#include "cocostudio/WidgetReader/NodeReader/NodeReader.h"
+>
 	class GridReader : public cocostudio::NodeReader
 	{
 	public: